 When you see eggs in the spawning tank, be sure to immediately put the parents back into the main aquarium.
 Otherwise, the adult pair of tetras will eat their own eggs.

-How Long Does it Take for Tetra Eggs to Hatch?
+How Long Do Tetra Eggs Take To Hatch?

 Once spawned and fertilized, the tetra eggs will take around 24 to 48 hours to hatch.
 The produced fry will be tiny and unable to swim freely.
 They’ll feed exclusively on their egg sack for the first couple of days, becoming free-swimming fry in about 4 days depending on the species and water temperature.